r-box/boxr/README.md

 #### 4. And you're done
 If `box_auth()` worked successfully, you won't need to do any of this again, and thanks to the magic of `httr` everything should *just work*.
 Your client_id and client_secret will be securely stored in your R environment variables, your hashed OAuth2.0 token will stored at `~/.boxr-oauth`, .gitignore'd if necessary, and automatically refreshed when needed.
+If you would like to automatically authenticate each time the package is loaded, consider running `box_auth_on_attach(TRUE)`.

 ## Notes